ionian-uni-ieee/ieeesb-app/README.md

 ### Docker

-Docker does everything **automatically** without you having to install any additional tools that are required or maintain the local instance.
+Docker setups everything **automatically** without you having to install any additional tools that are required or maintain the local instance.
+Docker also happens to be multiplatform.

 1. Install docker https://docs.docker.com/install/
 2. Install docker-compose https://docs.docker.com/compose/install/